lee2sman/panblog/README.md

 # panblog

-*Note: This project is currently in development as part of my #decemberadventure 2024 project.
-It may change a bit over the month and is not quite feature-complete currently.*
+*Note: This project is currently in development as part of my #decemberadventure 2024 project and needs more testing.*

 panblog is a simple, minimal bash and pandoc-based static site generator.
 It takes markdown files and converts them to a website you can host on your own server, github pages, neocities and the like.